CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/tabuSearch.md

 -

-###Aspiration Criteria
+### Aspiration Criteria

-Aspiratin criteria allows a tabu move to be selected based on certain constraints
+Aspiration criteria allows a tabu move to be selected based on certain constraints

 For example, the given move allows a new global best solution